AliZ786/AliZ786/README.md

 ## About me
 I am a 4th year Software Engineering student at Concordia University in Montreal.
 I am very passionate about Machine Learning, Game Development, as well as Web Development.
 I love to create new projects and see how new technology works.
-As well as being a University student, I have also had some industry experience with an internship with a company called Consoltec.
-I am currently working as a validation tester at CAE.
+As well as being a University student, I have also had some industry experience with an internship with a company called Consoltec, and also worked as a validation tester at CAE.